 The room even comes with its own private art show.
-All the artwork on the wall, and some of the furnishings, can be purchased by guests and shipped free within the U.S.
+All the artwork on the wall can be purchased by guests and shipped free within the U.S.

 The bedroom is furnished with a king-sized bed, funky modern end tables, bespoke lamps handmade by a local artist, and a cute tulip table flanked by comfy chairs, perfect for watching the comings and goings of this vibrant neighborhood over coffee or a glass of wine.
 On a credenza in the anteroom, you’ll find a chemex coffee service, an electric kettle, cups, glasses, a corkscrew, tea, and other handy things to make you feel at home.
 Above the credenza are framed vintage photographs that tell of the rich history of the building and neighborhood.
 In the private, newly-refurbished bathroom are ample fresh linens, a hairdryer, soaps and shampoos.
 In the closet are stashed an iron, ironing board, luggage rack, and clothes hangers.